We advance Community Pharmacy sleep services to improve patient outcomes in Primary Care.

 Scientific Advisor

-Dr Caroline Copeland is a Lecturer in Pharmaceutical Medicine at King’s College London, and the Director of the National Programme on Substance Abuse Deaths.
+Dr Caroline Copeland is a senior lecturer in Pharmaceutical Medicine at King’s College London, and Director of the National Programme on Substance Abuse Deaths.

 Caroline’s broad research aim is to improve healthcare strategies for people who use drugs.
 Current projects range from the development of a wearable skin sensor to protect against opioid overdose, to the identification of drug-drug interactions between licensed medicines and illicit substances to prevent adverse effects.
 Caroline also examines how national and international drug policy influences drug-related death trends.